 Marvel at the former Yanohara Family House

-Sankeien has one of the largest gassho-style houses in Japan.
+Sankeien has one of the largest gassho zukuri-style houses in Japan.
 The Yanohara house once belonged to a prosperous farmer.
 It’s open to the public, so it’s possible to explore the inside.
-A tall and sloped thatched roof characterises this type of home.
+A tall and sloped thatched roof characterises this type of homes.
 Houses like these are typically on two floors.
 First floor being used for living and the second for storage.
 The Yanohara was initially built in the traditional village of Shirakawago, one of UNESCO’s world heritage sites in Gifu Prefecture.

 Explore historic buildings like Choshukaku and Rinshunkaku